 Disadvantages – Not applicable to all jobs, the allocation of talent payouts may result in short-term goals being set instead of important and long-term goals.

-Evaluation characteristics of the evaluation center can be persistence, persuasive ability, communication ability, planning and organizational ability, confidence, stress resistance, energy level, decision making, emotion sensitivity, administrative ability, creativity, and mental alertness.
+Evaluation characteristics of the evaluation center can be persistence, persuasive ability, communication ability, planning and organizational ability, confidence, stress resistance, energy level, decision-making, emotional sensitivity, administrative ability, creativity, and mental alertness.

 Benefits – Well-managed evaluation centers can achieve better forecasts of future performance and progress compared to other methods of evaluation.
 Also, the reliability, content validity, and predictive ability assessment center are considered to be high.
 The test also ensures that the wrong people are not hired or promoted.
 Finally, it clearly sets criteria for election and promotion.